mit-plv/bedrock2/README.md

 ### Compile Coq files [from-source only]

 In the *toplevel directory* of the artifact, run `make LiveVerifCompile`.
 This might take up to an hour.
 If you have 16GB of RAM, it should be safe to add `-j4` to get some parallelism (but too much parallelism can cause the system to run out of memory).
+On the author's (not so new) laptop, `make LiveVerifCompile -j4` took 18 minutes.

+The build prints a few thousand lines of output to the terminal, which contains many warnings that can all safely be ignored.

 ### Check that you can step through a proof in your IDE [docker & from-source]